TUM-Arch/researchplatform-web/docs/IDP_Documentation.md

 4. You can also modify the styles for the fields like name, department, and others in the same file.
 To know the styling options and valid properties available, you can check [here](https://react-pdf.org/styling#valid-css-properties).

-5. All off the above is possible assuming these custom fields have been created.
+5. All of the above is possible assuming these custom fields have been created.

 ### Backend Application: